First-timers guide to Arches National Park

 Where to stay

-There’s a ton of construction going on in Moab, Utah when I went in November 2020.
-I assume they are growing the town to accommodate for the increased tourism.
+Moab is the closest town to Arches National Park with lots of shops and restaurants.
+There’s a ton of construction going on in Moab when I visited in November 2020, as they are growing the town to accommodate for the increased tourism.
 Here are a few spots to consider by accommodation type:

 Related resources: